History of the Seattle Seahawks: 2011

 In 2011, the Seahawks let Hasselbeck go and made free agent acquisition Tarvaris Jackson their starting quarterback.
 Other notable additions included wide receiver Sidney Rice, tight end Zach Miller, and cornerback Brandon Browner, who had spent the last four years playing in the Canadian Football League.
 In the draft, the Seahawks' selections included linebacker K.J.
 Wright in the 3rd round, and cornerback Richard Sherman.
 They also signed rookie wide receiver Doug Baldwin as an undrafted free agent.

 The Seahawks opened the season 2–6, but went on a 5–1 run as the secondary of Browner, Sherman, and 2010 draftees Kam Chancellor and Earl Thomas established a hard-hitting identity, earning the collective nickname "The Legion of Boom".
 Baldwin finished the season as the team's leading receiver, catching 51 passes for 788 yards and 4 touchdowns.
-Unfortunately, the division was much stronger than in the previous year, and team finished the season with back-to-back division losses against the eventual NFC Champion San Francisco 49ers and the Arizona Cardinals.
+Unfortunately, the division was much stronger than in the previous year, and team finished the season with back-to-back division losses against the San Francisco 49ers and the Arizona Cardinals.
 They once again finished the year 7-9, good enough this time for third place in the NFC West and out of the playoffs.